 Calculating your Savings Rate

 Now that the options are laid out, its time to set the baseline.
-Thankfully, we did a lot of the legwork to calculate this already, cracking open the Financial Independence Action Series Template (Link will bring you to the most up to date version) here are the 4 options highlighted above and the formula for each
+Thankfully, we did a lot of the legwork to calculate this already, cracking open the FI Action Series Template here are the 4 options highlighted above and the formula for each

 - Using Total Income (Savings and Investments / Income)